Giovannino Guareschi: Life and career

 After the war, Guareschi returned to Italy and in 1945 founded a monarchist weekly satirical magazine, Candido.
 After Italy became a republic, he supported the Christian Democracy party.
 He criticized and satirized the Italian Communist Party in his magazine, famously drawing a Communist as a man with an extra nostril, and coining a slogan that became very popular: "Inside the voting booth God can see you, Stalin can't."
-When the Communists were defeated in the 1948 Italian general election, Guareschi did not put his pen down but also criticized the Christian Democracy party.
+When the Communists were defeated in the 1948 Italian general election, Guareschi turned a significant part of his criticism on the Christian Democracy party.

-In 1950, Candido published a satirical cartoon by Carlo Manzoni poking fun at Luigi Einaudi, the then president of the Republic.
-The President is at the Quirinal Palace, surrounded by, instead of the presidential guard of honour (the corazzieri), giant bottles of Nebbiolo wine, which Einaudi actually produced on his land in Dogliani.
+In 1950, Candido published a satirical cartoon by Carlo Manzoni poking fun at Luigi Einaudi, then president of the Republic: The president is at the Quirinal Palace, surrounded by, instead of the presidential guard of honour (the corazzieri), giant bottles of Nebbiolo wine, which Einaudi actually produced on his land in Dogliani.
 Each bottle was labeled with the institutional logo.
 The cartoon was judged "in contempt of the President" by a court at the time.
-Guareschi, as the director of the magazine, was held responsible and sentenced.
+Guareschi, as director of the magazine, was held responsible, indicted, and sentenced.

-In 1954, Guareschi was charged with libel after he published two facsimile wartime letters from resistance leader and former Prime Minister Alcide De Gasperi requesting that the Allies of World War II bomb the outskirts of Rome in order to demoralize Nazi German collaborators.
+In 1954, Guareschi was charged with libel after publishing facsimiles of two wartime letters allegedly from resistance leader and former prime minister Alcide De Gasperi in which he requests that the Allies bomb the outskirts of Rome to demoralize Italian collaborators.
 The legitimacy of the letters was never established by the court; after a two-month trial, it found in favour of De Gasperi.
 Guareschi declined to appeal the verdict and spent 409 days in Parma's San Francesco jail, and another six months on probation at his home.

-His most famous comic creations are his short stories, begun in the late 1940s, about the rivalry between Don Camillo, a stalwart Italian priest, and the equally hot-headed Peppone, Communist mayor of a Po River Valley village in the "Little World".
-These stories were dramatized on radio, television and in films, most notably in the series of films featuring Fernandel as Don Camillo.
+His most famous comic creations are his short stories, which he started writing in the late 1940s, about the rivalry between Don Camillo, a stalwart Italian priest, and the equally hot-headed Peppone, the Communist mayor of a Po River Valley village in the "Little World".
+These stories were dramatized on radio, television, and in films, most notably in the series of films featuring Fernandel as Don Camillo.

 By 1956, Guareschi's health had deteriorated and he began spending time in Switzerland for treatment.
-In 1957, he retired as editor of Candido but remained a contributor.
+In 1957, he retired as editor of Candido, though staying on as a contributor.
 He died in Cervia in 1968 of a heart attack at the age of 60.